ibm-cloud-docs/vpc/backup_service_vpc_about.md

 ### Restoring a volume by using fast restore
 {: #backup-service-fastrestore}

-Restoring a volume by using fast restore creates a fully hydrated volume instantly.
+When you restore a volume by using fast restore, a fully hydrated volume is created.

 You can create a [backup policy plan](/docs/vpc?topic=vpc-create-backup-policy-and-plan&interface=ui#backup-plan-ui) with fast restore zones, and add or remove zones later as needed.
-The fast restore feature caches one or more copies of a backup snapshot to the zones that you selected, and you can use these backup clones to create volumes in any zone within the same region.
+The fast restore feature caches one or more copies of a backup snapshot to the zones that you selected.
+Later, you can use these backup clones to create volumes in any zone within the same region.

 For more information, see [Restoring a volume from a backup snapshot](/docs/vpc?topic=vpc-baas-vpc-restore).

+### Cross-regional backup copies
+{: #backup-service-crc}

+[New]{: tag-new}

+You can copy a backup snapshot from one region to another region, and later use that snapshot to restore a volume in the new region.
+You can use and manage the cross-regional snapshot in the target region independently from the parent volume or the original snapshot.

+If the source snapshot is not encrypted with a customer key, the encryption of the copy remains provider-managed.
+If the source snapshot is protected by a customer-managed key, you must specify the customer-managed key that you want to use to encrypt the new copy.

+Only one copy of the backup snapshot can exist in each region.
+You can't create a copy of the backup snapshot in the source (local) region.
+{: restriction}

+Creating a cross-regional copy affects billing.
+You're charged for the data transfer and the storage consumption in the target region separately.

 ## User roles for backup policies
 {: #backup-service-user-roles}